fieldtrip/website/workshop/nigeria2025/erp.md

 ### Display one channel at a time

 Next we will use **[ft_rejectvisual](/reference/ft_rejectvisual)** to display all trials for a single channel; this is helpful to identify whether the channel is noisy in general, or becomes bad at a certain time during the experiment, or only has some glitches.
 It is also helpful to inspect the EOG channels to identify trials that have eye blinks or eye movements.
+Since we removed some bad trials, the cleaned data would already have fewer trials than the original.

     cfg          = [];
     cfg.method   = 'channel';
     cfg.channel  = {bad_chan{:},'eogv','eogh'};
     data_clean   = ft_rejectvisual(cfg, data);

+{% include markup/red %}
+Note that this will be ineffective if you have a small screen.
+The dataset has 800 trials, which means that 800 small plots are made, each with a timecourse.
+On a small screen you will not be able to make out the timecourses, so you cannot judge whether there are artifacts or not.
+{% include markup/end %}

-Since we removed some bad trials, the cleaned data will have fewer trials than the original.
-Let us identify and store the trial numbers that have blinks.
+If we have a large enough screen and can see the timecourses in the trial, we can identify and store the trial numbers that have blinks.
 We are using the `trialinfo` field for this, which contains the begin and end sample relative to the original data file.

     bad_trial = ismember(data.sampleinfo(:,1), setdiff(data. sampleinfo(:,1), data_clean.sampleinfo(:,1)));